 At home, as I put the groceries in the fridge, he started another anecdote with, “We used to…” but I didn’t let him finish.
 “If you’re trying to recreate something you had with someone else, then why am I here?”
 I asked him.

 He stopped unpacking a grocery sack and said, “I hope you understand that all of this isn’t for me.”

-> The knot inside me unclenched.
+The knot inside me unclenched.
 I saw in his expression the worry that only a father could carry.
 This wasn’t about what he needed for his holiday.
+It was about making this blended family Christmas work for the kids.
 How could I have missed that?

-> Later, I retrieved the Christmas decorations from the basement.
+Later, I retrieved the Christmas decorations from the basement.
 “I love ornaments,” said my 12-year-old stepdaughter, as she reached into the plastic tub and pulled the decorations out one at a time.

 There were crocheted ornaments and wall hangings my mother had made when I was a child.
 I even still had my crocheted stocking mom had made.
 Ornaments I had made in school were in there as well as baby ornaments from when my 8-year-old was born.

 My stepdaughter grew quiet and her excitement vanished.
 She didn’t exist in this tub of decorations.
 Her childhood ornaments and holiday memories were someplace else.
 I didn’t have to say the words.
 Every item in the box screamed, “We used to… without you.”

 “Great,” she said.
 “So, everyone’s going to have stuff to put up except me.”

 She started to walk away to retreat to her room.